The Top Tourist Attractions in Rotorua, New Zealand

 Never underestimate Rotorua.
 There’s so much to do in this “little town” on the North Island that you will also leave wanting more.
 Although Rotorua is famous for being a hotbed for geothermal activity, as well as having a rich Maori culture, there are so many adrenaline, wildlife and nature experiences to be had as well.
 For this reason, we have tried to pack more than 20 awesome places to visit in Rotorua in this list, but even then, there’s always more to do in Rotorua.

 We’ve picked out some of the highlights of Rotorua, whether your bag is geothermal parks, experiencing the Maori culture, seeing native wildlife, walking around stunning lakes or on top of volcanoes.
 It’s all here in this list of places to visit in Rotorua.

+The first tourist attraction in Rotorua on our list is Wai-O-Tapu.
 Rotorua is famous for its geothermal activity so let’s not waste any time getting onto it.
 Wai-O-Tapu is the place you need to go to if you want to see the orange steamy pools of the “Champagne Pool” or the vibrant green “Devil’s Bath”.
 There are over 20 different geothermal features to be wowed by throughout the park so is a good couple of hours spent.

-Location: Along State Highway 5 about 53km from Rotorua.
-Turn down Wai-O-Tapu Road for 1km.
+Location: Along State Highway 5 about 53 km (33 mi) from Rotorua.
+Turn down Wai-O-Tapu Road for 1 km (0.6 mi).